 The Threshold defines the required range of contrast between adjacent pixels before blurring is applied.
 Only the pixels with the range of contrast below Threshold value, will be subjected to blur effect.
 Therefore, the smaller the Threshold value, the weaker the blurring effect.
-Select a mask size from the Mask Size list box.
-This parameter determines the depth of surrounding pixels that will be affected.
-The larger the mask size, the stronger the blurring effect of the filter.
+Enter a value (1-10) in the Strength edit box (or drag the slider).
+This parameter specifies the degree of the filter's effect.
+The higher the value, the stronger the blurring effect of the filter.